 Deep sleep is very much associated with a decrease in sympathetic and an increase in parasympathetic activity of the Autonomic Nervous System (ANS), demonstrating a shift in balance of the ANS from flight or fight to rest and rejuvenation.
 This is why Deep sleep is stress relieving, creates a sleep environment with fewer awakenings and arousals to promote greater sleep maintenance and causes a reduction in anxiety and depression.

 In essence, Deep sleep relaxes and heals the body and mind and undeniably, is the most important sleep stage for physical restoration and rejuvenation and plays a significant role in emotional and mental processes.
-This is why, one of the greatest functions of the SOLTEC™ Sleep Management System is to support an environment that produces more normal amounts of Deep sleep.
+This is why, one of the greatest functions of the SOLTEC™ Sleep Enhancement System is to support an environment that produces more normal amounts of Delta wave sleep.